 - An external battery case for our phones and a magnetic car mount: very handy if you use the phone as a satnav and need some longer battery time during the day: *http://amzn.to/2xZ8tZF and *http://amzn.to/2h1F5P8

 Top gadgets for camping during world trip:

 The tent was the item we gave the most thought about and researched a lot.
 Since we did not want to camp on the ground for four months, the only options were to put up a tent on the car roof or build a bed inside the trunk.
-For the inside bed our Suzuki was way too small and we would have lost a lot of storage space.
+For the inside bed, our Suzuki was way too small and we would have lost a lot of storage space.
 Thus, the choice fell on a car roof tent, which turned out to be a great alternative if you do not have a camper van but still want to be flexible and able to sleep everywhere.
-We loved the bed on the roof because it’s was like a cozy little bedroom.
+We loved the bed on the roof because it’s was like a cosy little bedroom.
 With 120 cm it was wide enough for both of us.
 Best of all, it takes only 2 minutes to wind it up and about 5 minutes to wind it down.
 We bought it second hand in Berlin.
 It is called Maggiolina Grand Tour Car Tent* and a new one will cost you over 2000 EUR at Globetrotter.

 We did not always need our other two small tents.
 The big one is handy if you stand for a few days somewhere and want to protect yourself from sun, rain, mosquitoes, etc. You can sit in it, cook, play games, store things, etc.

 Camp Fire’s small tent is great for showering, as a changing room, rain emergency tent, and yes … you can also use it as a toilet as well.